COMMISSIONER'S ADVISORY PANEL FOR SPECIAL EDUCATION SERVICES - BYLAWS

 - To comment publicly on the procedures for distribution of funds under Article 89 of the State Education Law.

-- To advise NYSED in developing procedures for evaluations of the special education system and reporting on data to the Secretary of Education under section 618 of IDEA.
+- To advise NYSED in developing procedures for evaluations of the special education system and reporting on data to the Secretary of Education under section 618 of the IDEA.

-- To advise NYSED in developing corrective action plans to address findings identified in federal monitoring reports under Part B of IDEA.
+- To advise NYSED in developing corrective action plans to address findings identified in federal monitoring reports under Part B of the IDEA.

 - To advise NYSED in developing and implementing policies relating to the coordination of services for children with disabilities.